 A shattered arm and two cracked vertebrae couldn't hold him back - how a cancer sufferer is carrying on with his life despite his ultimately fatal diagnosis

-- Myeloma is a cancer which arises from plasma cells, normally found in the bone marrow
+- Myeloma is a cancer, normally found in the bone marrow

-- It is the second most common form of blood cancer, affecting 5,500 people each year in the UK
+- It affects around 5,500 people each year in the UK

-- Andy was diagnosed with the cancer and was unable to get out of bed for three months
+- Andy was diagnosed with the cancer and spent three months in bed

 ‘It was very aggressive at the start,’ recalls Andy while speaking to the Myeloma UK website about the start of his illness.